Mass media in Turkey: Print media

 Magazines and periodicals too have a low circulation when compared with Turkey's population.
 The main ones are Tempo, Turkuvaz Group's Yeni Aktüel (8,000), and Newsweek Türkiye (5,000).
 Business magazines include Ekonomist and Para (around 9,000 copies each).
 Birikim is a well-reputed liberal-left journal, publishing elaborate articles on social and political issues.
+Satirical magazines have a long tradition in Turkey, with the first magazine (Diyojen) published in 1869.
+There are currently around 20 satirical magazines; the leading ones are Penguen (70,000 weekly circulation), LeMan (50,000) and Uykusuz.
+Historical examples include Oğuz Aral's magazine Gırgır (which reached a circulation of 500,000 in the 1970s) and Marko Paşa (launched 1946).
+Others include L-Manyak and Lombak.

 Minority newspapers include IHO and Apoyevmatini in Greek language; Agos, Jamanak and Nor Marmara in Armenian language; and Şalom by the Jewish community.
 Their survival is often at stake.

 Distribution networks are in the hands of Doğan Group’s Yay-Sat and Turkuvaz Group’s Turkuvaz Dağıtım Pazarlama.

-Publishing

 Radio broadcasting

 Radio enjoys a large number of listeners in the Turkey.
 There are more than 1000 radio stations in the country.